Finally, LinkedIn are allowing page admins to invite their own personal contacts to follow their company page, or any other pages that they manage.

 On the right-hand side, you’ll be presented with a new ‘Admin Tools’ section.
 Click this to see more options.

 *Note, if you cannot see this menu item, then your account may not have been updated yet to include this new feature.
-Check back in a few days.
+Check back in a few days – Linkedin seem to be slowly rolling this feature out across accounts.

 Step 4: Choose contacts you wish to invite

 You will now be presented of a list of all of your contacts who do not currently follow your page.
-Select each person you would like to invite.
+Select each person you would like to invite (up to 100 per month, per company page) – we’d recommend setting yourself a little reminder each morning to invite another 100 for quicker results).

 The search bar at the top also enables you to search for specific people – helpful if you have a large number of connections and you want to invite a specific handful.